People living in the Hospital catchment area have the ability and understanding to access excellent health care leading to healthier lifestyles

 - Transformer: 200 kVA

-Services provided from Grande and other Hospitals on a visiting basis
+Services provided by Grande and other Hospitals on a visiting basis